renatofdds/aidermacs/README.md

 - `vterm`: Leverages vterm for better terminal compatibility

 ### Emacs theme support
-The vterm backend will use the faces defined by your active emacs theme to set the colors for aider.
+The vterm backend will use the faces defined by your active Emacs theme to set the colors for aider.
+It tries to guess some reasonable color values based on your themes.
 In some cases this will not work perfectly; if text is unreadable for you, you can turn this off as follows:

 ``` emacs-lisp
 ;; don't match emacs theme colors